43 Arrested Over $550 Million Italian Mafia ‘Moby Dick’ Tax Fraud

 The fraud involved the import and export of laptops, wireless earphones, and other electronic goods.

-On Thursday, they announced that 43 people had been arrested in an operation that included not just Italy but also Spain, Bulgaria, Croatia, Cyprus, Luxembourg, the Netherlands, Slovakia, and the Czech Republic.
+On Nov.
+14, the EPPO announced that 43 people had been arrested in an operation that included not just Italy but also Spain, Bulgaria, Croatia, Cyprus, Luxembourg, the Netherlands, Slovakia, and the Czech Republic.

-The EPPO said the Naples-based Camorra mafia and the Cosa Nostra, from Sicily, were both investing their illicit profits in carousel fraud involving value-added Tax (VAT).
+It said the Naples-based Camorra mafia and the Cosa Nostra, from Sicily, were both investing their illicit profits in carousel fraud involving value-added tax (VAT).

 In a statement, the EPPO said 160 searches were being carried out and that 195 individuals were being investigated, with more than 400 companies involved.

 “Beyond the colossal damages that they create, we have been warning about the threat to our internal security their activity in this field represents.
-We now shed light on a first such big case,” she added.
+We now shed light on a first such big case.

 “‘Moby Dick’ shows that there are not two separate criminal worlds.
 The world of the really bad and dangerous criminals smuggling drugs, trafficking people on one side, and the world of white-collar criminals, ‘merely’ corrupting and laundering money, on the other side.”

-The EPPO said it was in the process of freezing assets of 520 million euro ($549 million) “to compensate the damage to the EU and the national budgets.”
+The EPPO said it was in the process of freezing assets of about $550 million “to compensate the damage to the EU and the national budgets.”

-“In Italy alone, 129 bank accounts are being frozen, and 192 real estate properties seized, together with 44 luxury cars and boats,” it said.
+“In Italy alone, 129 bank accounts are being frozen, and 192 real estate properties seized, together with 44 luxury cars and boats,” it stated.

 Italy’s financial police have also seized real estate complexes on the Sicilian and Ligurian Rivieras, on Lake Como and in Milan.

-The EPPO said 34 of those arrested were being held in prison, nine were under house arrest, and four others are at liberty but have been banned from working.
+Of those arrested, 34 were being held in prison, nine were under house arrest, and four others are at liberty but have been banned from working, according to the EPPO.

 The arrests were made in Italy, Spain, Bulgaria, the Czech Republic, and the Netherlands.

-Most European countries have VAT, which is chargeable on most goods sold or imported.
+Most European countries have a VAT, an excise that applies to most goods sold or imported.

 Carousel fraud is a type of VAT fraud in which a group of companies sell and buy goods in a circle, with the ultimate goal of defrauding government tax collectors.

-The goods are passed around between companies before returning to the original seller, without paying any tax.
+The goods are passed around among companies before returning to the original seller, without paying any tax.

 ‘Unprecedented’ Level Of Complexity